 Angle was hell-bent on proving he was the better man.
 He made it his goal to not only prove he could do everything Shawn Michaels had done in his career but do it better.
 His deep resentment for Michaels began after he won his gold medal in 1996.

 He hated the fact that Michaels WrestleMania performances garnered more attention than his Olympic accomplishments.

 Angle quickly forces the former Rocker to submit.
-Then, showcasing his comedic chops Angle brought Michaels former valet Sensational Sherri to Smackdown.
+Then, showcasing his comedic chops, Angle brought Michaels, former valet Sensational Sherri to Smackdown.
 There he sang Michaels signature entrance song.
-But, instead of saying “Sexy Boy”, he changed the words to “Sexy Kurt”.
+Instead of saying “Sexy Boy,” he changed the words to “Sexy Kurt.”
 Then in a despicable display Angle applied the ankle lock to Sherri.

 A rope break gives Michaels a reprieve from Angle’s early attack.
 Surprising Angle, Michales takes him down with a side headlock and is relentless, refusing to release the hold despite all of Angle’s efforts to break free.
 Similar to Michaels escape, Angle uses the ropes to eventually break the hold.